-- Developed or exempt land - Identify constraints.
-The City identifies areas in steep slopes (over 15%), landslide hazard areas, wetlands, public facilities, floodways, Title 3 stream and floodplain protection areas, and Title 13 riparian corridors and upland habitats.
-These areas are deducted from lands that were identified as vacant or potentially redevelopable.
-To estimate the constrained area within each tax lot, all constraints listed above were merged into a single constraint file, which was overlaid on tax lots.80 - Evaluate redevelopment potential.
+constraints listed above were merged into a single constraint file, which was overlaid on tax lots.81

+- ♣ Evaluate redevelopment potential.
 According to statewide planning rules, redevelopable land is land on which development has already occurred, but on which, due to present or expected market forces, there is potential that existing development will be converted to more intensive uses during the planning period.
-Lands determined to be redevelopable have been categorized as "potentially redevelopable" for the purpose of this analysis.79 - Tabulation and mapping.
+Lands determined to be redevelopable have been categorized as "potentially redevelopable" for the purpose of this analysis.82 - ♣ Tabulation and mapping.
 The results are presented in tabular and map formats with accompanying narratives.
 The maps include lands by classification and maps of vacant and partially vacant lands with constraints.